dugmendio/reddit-d20-bot/README.md

 Response to this being: "2d20 (9, **1**) Hello: `10`"

 ## Deployment
+### Local

-I've set up a very simple deploy running on a raspberry pi.
-There's definitely more robust and more stable solutions, but it seems to be working well for me.
+I set up a very simple deploy running on a raspberry pi.
+There's definitely more robust and more stable solutions, but it seems to be work well for me.
 Edit the user crontab ``crontab -e``
 ```
 @reboot sleep 60 && /usr/bin/python3 /home/pi/Documents/reddit-d20-bot/reddit-d20-bot.py